Zeigren/zeigren.github.io/_posts/2017-10-31-NORwegian-Teensy-Clip-Edition-Info.md

 You then need to make a solder bridge with the 3.3v pad like so.
 Now when you put the Teensy++ 2.0 on the NORwegian Teensy Clip Edition you can connect the 5v pin.

 # Detailed Board Info

-You can get the schematics, BOM, and Gerber files on [GitHub](put link here)

 NOR uses this pinout